-- No member of staff must administer any medicine to a child unless a Medical Consent form has been completed by the parent. - Only prescribed medication can be administered by a staff member. - In general, the Appointed Person has the responsibility of administering medicine as they can store the medicine safely away from children, and have ready access to the telephone should they need to get further information from the parent or from the medical practitioner who prescribed the medicine.
-For children that regularly need medicine to keep themselves well it may be that the Class Teacher has the responsibility to administer medicine. - It may be that the class teacher administers the medicine and therefore will also give the child reassurance and any necessary support; they will also ensure the Medication Consent Record is completed correctly. - Before administering any medicine, the Appointed Person must check: - the child's name - prescribed dose - expiry date - written instructions provided by the prescriber on the label or container - If a child refuses to take medicine, staff should not force them to do so, but should note this in the records and immediately telephone the parents.
-For a child with a Care Plan, the procedures to then follow should be recorded.
-If a refusal to take medicines results in an emergency, the school or setting's emergency procedures should be followed.
+- No member of staff must administer any medicine to a child unless a Medical Consent form has been completed. - In general, the Appointed Person has the responsibility of administering medicine as they can store the medicine safely away from children, and have ready access to the telephone should they need to get further information from the parent or from the medical practitioner who prescribed the medicine.
+For children that regularly need medicine to keep themselves well it may be that the Class Teacher has the responsibility to administer medicine.

-• If in doubt about any procedure staff should not administer the medicines but check with the parents or the prescribing doctor before taking further action.
+- It may be that the class teacher administers the medicine and therefore will also give the child reassurance and any necessary support; they will also ensure the Medication Consent Record is completed correctly. - Before administering any medicine, the Appointed Person must check: - the child's name - prescribed dose - expiry date - written instructions provided by the prescriber on the label or container - If a child refuses to take medicine, staff should not force them to do so, but should note this in the records and immediately telephone the parents.
+If a refusal to take medicines results in an emergency, the school or setting's emergency procedures should be followed. - If in doubt about any procedure staff should not administer the medicines but check with the parents or the prescribing doctor before taking further action.
 If staff have any other concerns related to administering medicine to a particular child, the issue should be discussed with the Head Teacher, who will then discuss it with the parent.